Being for the Benefit of Mr. Kite!: Recording

 One of the most musically complex songs on Sgt.
-Pepper, it was recorded by the Beatles on 17 February 1967 with overdubs on 20 February (organ sound effects), 28 March (harmonica, organ, guitar), 29 March (more organ effects) and 31 March.
+Pepper, "Mr. Kite!" was recorded by the Beatles on 17 February 1967 with overdubs on 20 February (organ sound effects), 28 March (harmonica, organ, guitar), 29 March (more organ effects) and 31 March.
 Lennon wanted the track to have a "carnival atmosphere", and told producer George Martin that he wanted "to smell the sawdust on the floor".
-In the middle eight bars, multiple recordings of fairground organs and calliope music were spliced together to attempt to satisfy this request.
+In the middle eight bars, several recordings of fairground organs and calliope music were spliced together in order to satisfy this request.
 In a 1968 interview, Martin recalled that he achieved this "by playing the Hammond organ myself and speeding it up".
-In addition to the Hammond organ, an attempt was made to find a 19th-century steam organ for hire in London, to enhance the carnival atmosphere effect, but to no avail.
+An attempt was made to find a 19th-century steam organ for hire in London, to enhance the carnival atmosphere effect, but to no avail.
 After a great deal of unsuccessful experimentation, Martin instructed recording engineer Geoff Emerick to chop the tape into pieces with scissors, throw them up in the air, and re-assemble them at random.

 Before the start of the first take, Lennon sings the words "For the benefit of Mr. Kite!" in a joke accent, then Emerick announces, "For the Benefit of Mr. Kite!
 This is take one."
-Lennon immediately responds, "Being for the Benefit of Mr. Kite!", reinforcing his title preference from a phrase lifted intact from the original Pablo Fanque poster.
-The exchange is recorded in The Beatles Recording Sessions and audible on track eight of disc two of Anthology 2.
+Lennon immediately responds, "Being for the Benefit of Mr. Kite!".
+The exchange is recorded in The Beatles Recording Sessions and is audible on track eight of disc two of Anthology 2.
 The original recording can also be heard during the loading screen for the song if it is downloaded in the 2009 video game The Beatles: Rock Band.

-Although Lennon once said of the song that he "wasn't proud of that" and "I was just going through the motions", in 1980 he described it as "pure, like a painting, a pure watercolour".
-AllMusic stated that "the Beatles and Martin pulled out all the stops to make a layer of sound that was only possible to create in the recording studio [...] resulting in a sound both redolent of the circuses of bygone days, and as avant-garde as anything in rock music."
+Although Lennon once said he was "just going through the motions" and "wasn't proud of" the song, in 1980 he described it as "pure, like a painting, a pure watercolour".
+AllMusic stated, "The Beatles and Martin pulled out all the stops to make a layer of sound that was only possible to create in the recording studio [...] resulting in a sound both redolent of the circuses of bygone days, and as avant-garde as anything in rock music."